 First, a cardiac catheterization is performed as part of angioplasty.
 You will receive medication for relaxation, and then the doctor will numb the site where the catheter will be inserted with local anesthesia.

-A small amount of contrast material is injected through the catheter and is photographed with an X-ray as it moves through the heart's chambers, valves, and major vessels.
+A small amount of contrast liquid is injected through the catheter and is photographed with an X-ray as it moves through the heart's chambers, valves, and major vessels.
 From the digital pictures of the contrast material, the doctors can tell whether the coronary arteries are narrowed and whether the heart valves are working correctly.

 If the decision is made to perform angioplasty, the doctor will move the catheter into the artery with the blockage.
 He or she will then perform one of the interventional procedures described below.